 A student who is institutionally withdrawn from one or more courses will be issued a grade of “WF”.
 Institutional withdrawals will count as credit hours attempted when measuring the maximum time frame and quantitative progress for SAP purposes.
 A grade of “WF” counts as a grade of “F” when measuring qualitative SAP progress.

 Credits officially accepted in transfer and specifically applied toward a student’s diploma or degree program will be included as credit hours attempted and earned when calculating the SAP maximum timeframe and quantitative progress.

-Students receiving federal student aid may repeat a course, as allowed under HUHS academic policy.
+Students receiving federal student aid may repeat a course, as allowed under HUHS academic policy and within the guidelines of federal regulation.
 Repeated courses will be issued a grade of “R” and count as attempted credit hours toward the quantitative and maximum timeframe SAP standards.
 A grade of “R” does not count in qualitative determination of SAP.